-A total of five meetings of the Board of Directors of the Company were held during 2016, and the Board acted via unanimous written consent on one other occasion.
-Each Director attended at least 75% of the aggregate of (i) the total number of meetings of the Board, and (ii) the total number of meetings held by all committees of the Board on which that Director served during the period each served as a Director.
+A total of five meetings of the Board of Directors of the Company were held during 2017, and the Board acted via unanimous written consent on three other occasions.
+Each Director attended at least 75% of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings held by all committees of the Board on which that Director served during the period each served as a Director

-In accordance with NYSE requirements, the Board has a Nominating and Corporate Governance Committee, a Compensation Committee and an Audit Committee, all of which are comprised solely of "independent" Directors, as defined by Section 303A of the NYSE listed company rules and other applicable independence standards.
+In accordance with NYSE requirements, the Board has a Nominating and Corporate Governance Committee, a Compensation Committee and an Audit Committee, all of which are comprised solely of independent Directors, as defined by Section 303A of the NYSE listed company rules and other applicable independence standards.
 Each committee of the Board has designated responsibilities and regularly reports on their activities to the entire Board.

 The Company's current leadership structure, as established in March 2010, separates the Chairman and Chief Executive Officer roles into two positions.
 David A. Brandon is the Chairman of the Board and J. Patrick Doyle is the Chief Executive Officer.
 The Company has determined what leadership structure it deems appropriate based on factors such as the experience of the applicable individuals, the current business environment of the Company, and other relevant criteria.
 After considering these factors, the Company determined that separating the positions of Chairman of the Board and Chief Executive Officer is the appropriate leadership structure.
 The Chief Executive Officer is responsible for the strategic direction of the Company and the day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Chief Executive Officer, sets the agenda for the Board meetings and presides over meetings of the Board.
 The Company and the Board believe that this is appropriate under current circumstances, because it allows management to make the operating decisions necessary to manage the business, while helping to keep a measure of independence between the oversight function of our Board of Directors and operating decisions.
 The Company and the Board feel that this division provides an appropriate balance of operational focus, flexibility and oversight.
+The Company and the Board intend to continue this approach upon the transition from Mr. Doyle to Mr. Allison as the Company's Chief Executive Officer.